All Episodes

 It is, yes.

-Uh is it acting does it have prophylactic uh a prophylactic impact preventing people from contracting the virus, and you're looking for lupus patients that are taking hydroxychloroquine, rheumatoid arthritis patients, and you haven't found one yet that is taking hydroxychloroquine that did also contract COVID-19.
+And you're looking for lupus patients that are taking hydroxychloroquine, rheumatoid arthritis patients, and you haven't found one yet that is taking hydroxychloroquine that did also contract COVID-19.

-Well, that's that's our finding to date.
+That's our finding to date.

-I've asked uh for people to write in.
+I've asked for people to write in.

 But again, I've got 300,000 people that I can ask that question to, and we'll see how many of them had the illness.